CityofToronto/bdit_tt_request_app/tips-hacks-and-workarounds.md

 App crashed?
 Need to review or check someone else's results from the App?

 If you've saved the output from a previous use of the app, then you have everything you need to recreate the whole request verbatim.
-This could be either a GeoJSON of the corridors of the CSV or JSON of the travel times.
+This could be either a GeoJSON of the corridors or the CSV or JSON of the travel times.

 1. Open up the folder where you have that file saved
 2. Start a fresh version of the app (refresh your browser or open the page)